Logiqx/gpx-ideas/docs/extensions/gpx_pvt/notes.md

 COG and SOG are nautical terms that are also used in aviation.

+- COG
+  - Sometimes referred to as course over ground (COG) or course made good (CMG)
+  - Sometimes referred to track or track made good (TMG)

 See [article](https://www.sailingissues.com/navcourse4.html) about naming of COG, SOG, etc.

 - COG is not the same as heading - consider sailing, flying, and car drifting